“A luxury tented resort, the only one on this stretch of deserted beach, with heavenly sunrises and a laid-back, arty vibe”

 - Staff are excellent but some have limited English.
 However, we're sure this will quickly improve

-- No alcohol license but you can bring your own drinks.
+- No alcohol license but you can bring your own drinks and the corkage is free.
 Shops and other restaurants are 9km away

 Best time to go